radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 ![A prompt to execute DB Changelog configure scripts](Media/run-scripts.jpg)

 If you choose **OK** to execute the DB Changelog scripts, `SELECT`, `INSERT`, `UPDATE`, and `DELETE` access are granted for PUBLIC to the LOG table.
 Check with your database administrator if you need to restrict access rights on the log table.
-You can select the **NO** option and the generated script can be reviewed, modified if needed, and run on the database by a DBA.
-Click the Download button to download the sql scripts.
+Click the Download button to download the sql scripts so they can be reviewed, modified if needed, and run on the database by a DBA.

 ### SQL Filter